johannschopplich/nuxt-vitalizer/README.md

    */
   enabled?: boolean
   /**
-   * Determines which assets to remove from the manifest.
+   * Determines which prefetch links should be rendered in the HTML.
    *
    * @default 'none'
    */
-  prefetchStrategy?: 'none' | 'exceptImages'
+  prefetchLinks?: 'none' | 'exceptImages'
   /**
    * List of image extensions to remove from the manifest.
    *